 In order to be able to move the mower forward, you must have these drive release handles in the “operating” position.

 The drive release can be in the form of a lever, push/pull button, or knob.
 Refer to your owner’s manual for the type of handle you have on your mower and where to locate it.

 If you have recently changed your tire on a riding lawn mower, you may have missed a small key that fell out of the axle.
 This key appears to be a small narrow bar and must be installed in order for the wheel to move.

 Not every mower has a key in the axle, but if yours does and it isn’t replaced, the mower won’t move.

-Drive or Pump Belt is Worn, Loose or Broke
+Drive or Pump Belt is Worn, Loose or Broken

 Check your drive belt to make sure it hasn’t fallen off and is positioned correctly on the pulleys.
-If the belt appears worn, cracked, or broke, you must replace the belt.
+If the belt appears worn, cracked, or broken, you must replace the belt.